sheykholeslam/nov_backend/README.md

 2. How to import the CSV to the SQL database:
     You can import csv from `localhost:5001/upload-csv` which imports csv file using `pandas`. you can find the method in `upload.py` file.
 3. How to start your web framework, document the entry point in your software:
-    By running `docker-compose up` from the project root, the app will be accessible on `localhost:5001`.
+    By running `docker-compose up` or `python3 app.py` from the project's root, the app will be accessible on `localhost:5001`.

 4. How to call your API endpoint to read the database and show the result of your route(s).
 Document your route(s):
     1. `http://localhost:5001`: shows the content of tables (if any data is uploaded) as well as links to json of metrics and value definitions and upload csv page.